3d2faebf4bca96cacf2aa10dc002bf42/Twitch-Token-Login-Extension/ReadMe.md

 # Twitch Token Login Extension

-A Chrome extension for logging into Twitch using authentication tokens.
-Designed for local development and testing purposes.
+A modern, minimalistic Chrome extension for logging into Twitch using your authentication token.
+Secure, fast, and private—built for users who need quick token-based access to Twitch without entering their credentials.

 ## Features

-- 🔐 **Token-based Authentication** - Login to Twitch using auth tokens
+- 🔑 **Token-Based Login:** Instantly log in to Twitch using your auth token.
-- 🧹 **Cookie Management** - Automatically clears old session cookies
+- 🧹 **Secure Cookie Management:** Automatically clears old Twitch session cookies before setting your new auth token for a clean, conflict-free login.
-- ⚡ **Quick Access** - Simple popup interface for fast login
-- 🎨 **Modern UI** - Clean, Twitch-themed design
+- 🟣 **Modern Twitch-Themed UI:** Clean, responsive popup with accessibility and keyboard support.
+- ⚡ **Efficient, Minimal Workflow:** Login in seconds, directly from your browser, without storing any sensitive data.
-- 🔄 **Auto Redirect** - Automatically navigates to Twitch after login
+- 🔄 **Automatic Page Reload:** Reloads Twitch after login to ensure your session is updated.
+- ✨ **No Credentials Stored:** Your token is never saved or transmitted outside your browser.

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right
+3. Enable **Developer mode** (top right).
-4. Click "Load unpacked" and select the extension folder
+4. Click **Load unpacked** and select the extension folder.
-5. The extension icon will appear in your toolbar
+5. The Twitch Token Login icon will appear in your toolbar.

 ## Usage

-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your Chrome toolbar.
-2. Enter your Twitch auth token in the input field
+2. Enter your Twitch auth token in the popup input field.
-3. Click "Login to Twitch"
+3. Click **Login to Twitch**.
-4. The extension will clear old cookies and set your new auth token
+4. The extension clears old Twitch cookies, sets your new auth token, and reloads the current Twitch tab.
-5. You'll be automatically redirected to Twitch
+5. You're instantly logged in—no username or password required.

 ## Permissions

-This extension requires the following permissions:
+This extension requires:
-- `scripting` - Execute login scripts on Twitch pages
+- `scripting` – To inject login scripts for cookie/session handling on Twitch pages.
-- `cookies` - Manage authentication cookies
-- `tabs` - Access current tab information
-- `storage` - Store extension data
+- `activeTab` – To ensure login actions are performed on the correct Twitch tab.
+- `host_permissions` for `*.twitch.tv/*` – To limit actions strictly to Twitch.

 ## Security Notes

-- This extension is intended for local development use only
-- Auth tokens are not stored permanently
+- Auth tokens are **never stored** or transmitted anywhere.
-- Old session cookies are cleared before setting new ones
+- Old session cookies are thoroughly cleared to prevent session conflicts.
-- Only works on `*.twitch.tv` domains
+- Only works on official Twitch domains for maximum privacy and security.

 ## Development

+- 100% vanilla JavaScript, clean HTML, and CSS.
-Built with vanilla JavaScript and Chrome Extension Manifest V3.
+- Built with Chrome Extension Manifest V3.
+- Designed for quick extension popup interactions and single-purpose security.

 ## Author